Thursday, August 25, 2011

 Hello World

-Follow the installation instructions at the bottom of iisnode project site to get the module and samples installed on your Windows box with IIS7 enabled.
+Follow the installation instructions at the iisnode project site to get the module and samples installed on your Windows box with IIS7 enabled.

 The hello world sample consists of two files: hello.js and web.config.